Have you been arrested or charged with a marijuana-related drug offense in Lexington, KY? The state of Kentucky has strict laws about marijuana.

 If another individual was involved in your marijuana crime, our defense attorneys could argue that you acted only out of fear for your safety or your family.

 You can rest assured that we will consider every possible angle of defense in determining the most effective approach to get the best outcome in your case.

 We strive to provide you with the best legal defense in Kentucky.
 Our goal is to fight for you and have your charges dropped or lessened.
 No case is too large or too complicated for an experienced Lexington marijuana crimes lawyer.

 All law firms are not created equal.
 You need a law firm and attorney who understands the Kentucky criminal justice system and will be aggressive in fighting on your behalf.
 The Lexington criminal defense attorneys at Suhre & Associates, LLC, know how to help you resolve this situation and get your life back on track.

-Give us a call today to speak with our legal team.
+Visit our law office in Lexington, KY.
 There’s no charge for your initial consultation.
 Let us put our experience and record of success to work for you.